2022 O'Reilly Auto Parts 150 at Mid-Ohio

 The 2022 O'Reilly Auto Parts 150 at Mid-Ohio was the 15th stock car race of the 2022 NASCAR Camping World Truck Series, and the first iteration of the event.
 The race was held on Saturday, July 9, 2022, in Lexington, Ohio at Mid-Ohio Sports Car Course, a 2.400 mi permanent road course.
-The race took it's scheduled 67 laps to complete.
+The race took its scheduled 67 laps to complete.
 After an exciting battle with 3 laps to go, Parker Kligerman, driving for Henderson Motorsports, held off Zane Smith for his third career NASCAR Camping World Truck Series win, and his first of the season.
 Kligerman would also dominate the race in general, leading 56 laps.
 To fill out the podium, Carson Hocevar, driving for Niece Motorsports, would finish in 3rd, respectively.

 This was the debut race for Trey Burke, Connor Mosack, Kenko Miura, and Stephen Mallozzi.

 Background

 Mid-Ohio Sports Car Course is a road course auto racing facility located in Troy Township, Morrow County, Ohio, United States, just outside the village of Lexington.
 Mid-Ohio has also colloquially become a term for the entire north-central region of the state, from south of Sandusky to the north of Columbus.
 It hosts a number of racing series such as IndyCar, IMSA WeatherTech Sportscar Championship, NASCAR Xfinity Series, and the ARCA Menards Series, along with other club events such has SCCA and National Auto Sport Association.